APMG was my first successfully green-lit game for the Steam platform.

 It felt good, seeing something I created take shape.
 I took the basic building blocks from other resources, transforming them into my own creation.
 Writing all the logic and source code, developing the course layouts, creating the challenging quests… each phase of the project got me more psyched up for the next step.

 After the game was initially released, I wound up adding an additional 18 holes to the game and wound up fixing a couple of bugs here and there (as recently as last month).
-For .99 cents, it’s a pretty good deal and every once in a blue moon I get a check from Steam for 100$.
+For .99 cents, it’s a pretty good deal.